Table of Contents

 - Using silicone gel strips or wound coverings like “Second Skin, Teguderm etc..” increases chances of irritation or reaction.

-Formulations – An expansion and explanation
+Formulations – An expansion and explanation.

 The term “cream” traditionally refers to a product containing more occlusive ingredients, whereas a “lotion” contains primarily humectants.

-Modern moisturizers often contain both occlusives and humectants that contribute to the efficacy but levels of each additive are not uniform among.
+Modern moisturizers often contain both occlusives and humectants that contribute to the efficacy, but levels of each additive are not uniform among.
 Understanding the physiology of the skin barrier, and how a disease state or circumstance may contribute to dry skin, impaired barrier function or flaking of the skin can help us choose the best ingredients for a patient.
 The specific balance and combination of ingredients will help achieve a variety of outcomes depending on the desire of the consumer.

 Pay attention to the additives and formulations of any product that you choose to utilize.
 Take the time to look up ingredients and potential reactions that may be experienced when using the products.

-I admit that I have left out many variables that go into the best course for your tattoo aftercare but this article is a good introduction for those wanting a more focused aftercare regimen.
+I admit that I have left out many variables that go into the best course for your tattoo aftercare, but this article is a good introduction for those wanting a more focused aftercare regimen.

 In my opinion, using a lotion in most, if not all occasions, makes the most sense.
 The possible complications that arise from overuse the of humectants or occlusives make e default to that choice.
 It’s not some paid ideology but experience that has shown time and again that people will attempt to care for their tattoo in a way that doesn’t help it heal.
-People more often than not smother their pain with love and care and that doesn’t help a wound heal.